 Kappa Mu Epsilon, national honorary mathematics society, installed its Ohio Epsilon chapter at Marietta in 1960.
-Credit for Mathematics 225 or 235 or a 300-level Mathematics course and registration in Mathematics 225 or 235 or a 300-level course, with a 3.0 average in all mathematics courses completed, and a 2.75 cumulative average are required for membership.
+Credit for two mathematics courses numbered 200 or higher and registration in another mathematics course numbered 200 or higher, with a 3.0 in all mathematics courses completed, and be in the upper 35% of one's graduating class are required for membership.
 The chapter generates interest in mathematics by co-sponsoring visiting speakers and offers free tutoring to mathematics students who need help at introductory levels.
-(Faculty Advisor: Dr. John Tynan)

-Kappa Pi, the international Art honorary was established in 2004.
+(Faculty Advisor: Dr. John Tynan) Kappa Pi, the international Art honorary was established in 2004.
 Requirements for membership are: twelve credit hours in art history, graphic design, or studio art; a 3.0 GPA in all art classes; and an overall 3.0 GPA.
 (Faculty advisor: Prof. Jolene Powell)